 Sound capital and risk management is essential to TCX, for it is the rationale behind its business model and critical to maintaining its credit rating.
 TCX has a credit rating of A that is underpinned by a sizeable capital pool and strict limits on the type and amount of risks that the Fund is allowed to take on.
-Together with the Fund's Risk Monitor, TCX Investment Management Company B.V. ("TIM") monitors the portfolio on a daily basis, and produces weekly reports to confirm the Fund's compliance with agreed risk limits and capital ratios.
+Together with the Cardano Risk Management B.V., Fund's external Risk Monitor, TCX Investment Management Company B.V. ("TIM") monitors the portfolio on a daily basis, and produces weekly reports to confirm the Fund's compliance with agreed risk limits and capital ratios.